tigrisdata-community/multi-modal-starter-kit/README.md

 AWS_SECRET_ACCESS_KEY=<your access secret>
 ```

-This `.env.development` file is added to *gitignore* and *dockerignore*, Next.js builder will automatically
+This `.env.development` file is already included in *gitignore* and *dockerignore* to prevent accidental checkin, Next.js builder will automatically
 [load environment variables](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables#environment-variable-load-order)
 from .env files and use them in the project.
 Another option is to set these environment variables using
 [export](https://ioflood.com/blog/bash-environment-variables/) command from cli.